You Need More Than a Frozen Egg to Make a Baby

 “Future” is a word commonly used in discussions of egg freezing.
 Women who choose to freeze their eggs are making an investment in their future.
 For women unsure of their future plans, egg freezing can provide a sense of insurance.
 If you don’t want to become a parent now but might want to become one in the future, perhaps egg freezing is for you.
-In a recent New York Times piece about how and why millennial women are freezing their eggs, the word “future” appears six times.
+In a Wednesday New York Times piece about how and why millennial women are freezing their eggs, the word “future” appears six times.
 The words “in vitro fertilization” appear zero times.

 Despite the fixation on an egg-freezing candidate’s future, one eventuality is often strangely absent: Women who use their frozen eggs to attempt a pregnancy must do so with IVF.
 Nice as it might be if the situation were otherwise, we cannot make babies with just eggs.
 You cannot flip a switch on frozen eggs and watch as they hatch into babies.
 You cannot slip a frozen egg back inside and wait for sperm to come along.
 A woman using frozen eggs needs a clinic to unfreeze them, to fertilize them with sperm, to monitor as they (hopefully) become embryos, and to transfer an embryo — partially formed from that frozen egg — into her uterus.
 Though the future invoked by discussions of egg freezing is often a hazy one, the realities of using frozen eggs are absolute.